REID SHORTHANDED GOAL SENDS NORTHEASTERN PAST MASSACHUSETTS, 1-0

-Sophomore forward Adam Reid scored a shorthanded goal for the Huskies
+Sophomore forward Adam Reid nets shorthanded goal in second period for Huskies

 AMHERST, Mass. - Despite nearly doubling up Northeastern in shots, the UMass hockey team was unable to solve goaltender Chris Rawlings, falling to the Huskies, 1-0, on Friday evening at the Mullins Center.
 Following the setback, the Minutemen are now 4-6-2 overall, 3-6-1 in Hockey East, while Northeastern improves to 5-7-1 and 3-6-1 in conference action.